 But, what causes ulcers in horses?

 Horses that regularly engage in vigorous activity have a substantially higher incidence of developing gastric ulcers.
 As a result, exercise decreases blood supply to the gastrointestinal system and stimulates the production of stomach acid.
-Furthermore, as you exercise, corrosive digestive acids splash onto the delicate upper stomach lining.
+Furthermore, corrosive digestive acids splash onto the delicate upper stomach lining.

 A stressful lifestyle, such as prolonged stall rest or frequent transit, are variables that raise the risk of ulcers in horses.
 NSaids, non-steroidal anti-inflammatory drugs, when taken long-term, can also thin the protective mucus that borders the stomach, increasing the risk of ulcers.